nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 delete_meeting and find_meeting.

 #### Add Meetings:
 Add a meeting to the meeting list.
-The name of the meeting is written after 'n/', followed by the time of the meeting written after 't/'.
-Note that add_meeting command will not handle extra parameters other than 'n/' and 't/', which will be considered part of meeting name or meeting time.
-Besides, please do not contain 't/' inside your meeting name because the MeetingManager will consider what after 't/' as time.
+The name of the meeting is written after `n/`, followed by the time of the meeting written after `t/`.

+Note: `add_meeting` command will not handle extra parameters other than `n/` and `t/`.
+Furthermore, please do not contain `t/` inside the meeting name because anything after `t/` will be considered as time.

+Note: User is allowed to input time parameter in any time format they prefer.

 Format: `add_meeting n/<name> t/<time>`